-- 3.3 Evaluation of Interregional Projects: The Transmission Providers in the SCRTP and the public utility transmission providers in the SERTP shall act through their respective regional transmission planning processes to evaluate potential interregional transmission projects and to determine whether the inclusion of any potential interregional transmission projects in each region's regional transmission plan would be more efficient or cost-effective than projects included in their respective then-current regional or local transmission plans.
+- 3.4 Evaluation of Interregional Projects: The Transmission Providers in the SCRTP and the public utility transmission providers in the SERTP shall act through their respective regional transmission planning processes to evaluate potential interregional transmission projects and to determine whether the inclusion of any potential interregional transmission projects in each region's regional transmission plan would be more efficient or cost-effective than projects included in their respective thencurrent regional or local transmission plans.
 Such analysis shall be consistent with accepted transmission planning practices of the respective regions and the methods utilized to produce each region's respective regional and local transmission plan(s).
-To the extent possible and as needed, assumptions and models will be coordinated between the Transmission Providers in the SCRTP and the public utility transmission providers in the SERTP as described in Section 1.
-Data shall be exchanged to facilitate this evaluation using the procedures described in Section 2. - 3.4 Initial Evaluation of Interregional Projects Proposed for Interregional Cost Allocation Purposes: If an interregional project is proposed in the SCRTP and the SERTP for Interregional CAP, the initial evaluation of the project will typically begin during the third calendar quarter, with analysis conducted in the same manner as analysis of interregional projects identified pursuant to Sections 3.1 and 3.2.
-Projects proposed for Interregional CAP shall also be subject to the requirements of Section 4.
+The Transmission Providers will evaluate potential interregional transmission projects consistent with Section IV.B, Section VII.F, and Section VII.G of Attachment K. To the extent possible and as needed, assumptions and models will be coordinated between the Transmission Providers in the SCRTP and the public utility transmission providers in the SERTP as described in Section 1.
+Data shall be exchanged to facilitate this evaluation using the procedures described in Section 2. - 3.5 Initial Evaluation of Interregional Projects Proposed for Interregional Cost during the third calendar quarter, with analysis conducted in the same manner as